CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 ..  enum_parameters.regular_day_procedure_zone

 There is a table of customizable parameters in the main database.
-The most of them can be used with the default values, however the following parameter **must** be adapted to your environment:
+Most of them can be used with default values, however the following parameter **must** be adapted to your environment:

 * the appropriate time zone for automated administration